 Checking that error log file will likely give you more details on the problem, and that may even be enough to resolve the issue.

 If you observe this entry in the cPanel error log while loading the cPanel >> MySQL Databases page:

 Cpanel::Exception::Database::CpuserNotInMap/(XID xfttxq) The cPanel user “username” does not exist in the database map.

-When this happens that indicates there is an issue with the MySQL system, but fortunately there is a cPanel tool to get this taken care of.
+It indicates there is an issue with the MySQL system, but fortunately, there is a cPanel tool to get this taken care of.
 You can run the following command to update the user's database map on the machine:

-NOTE: You will want to be sure to replace $user with the affect cPanel account's username.
+NOTE: Make sure to replace $user with the affected cPanel account's username.

-You can find more documentation about this tool at our page The rebuild_dbmap script
+You can find more documentation about this tool here: The rebuild_dbmap script.